osscameroon/js-generator/README.md

 We invite you to run the [example branch code](https://github.com/osscameroon/js-generator/tree/example) to follow this tutorial.

+You are free to copy and paste into [JSFiddle](https://jsfiddle.net/) or just click on the link provided to see the result.

 This example gives you a big picture, our [Wiki](https://github.com/osscameroon/js-generator/wiki) provides more explanation on how things work under the hood.

 Let's suppose we are building an HTML page starting with this initial code [JSFiddle](https://jsfiddle.net/a23j0nxf/):